-Tea tree oil solution
+🧴 Tea tree oil solution

-Citrus seed and water extract
+🍋 Citrus seed and water extract

-If you want to try this method, spray hydrogen peroxide (3% concentration) over the mold affected area, allowing the solution to act for 10 minutes.
-Rub well and wipe with a damp cloth to remove the remaining mold spores.
+For this method, spray hydrogen peroxide (3% concentration) over the mold affected area and allow it to act for 10 minutes.
+To remove the remaining mold spores, rub well and wipe with a damp cloth.
 Optionally, mix hydrogen peroxide with baking soda and vinegar to remove mold, but don’t forget to store the solution in a dark place because light reduces the substance’s effectiveness.

 Baking soda is another effective way to remove mold naturally.
 It can be used with vinegar and water, or just water.
 Mix baking soda with vinegar and water, and spray it on the mold-affected area.
 Once the solution has taken effect, rub the surface thoroughly and wipe it with a damp cloth to remove mold traces.
 There is no smell left behind after using this natural disinfectant.